Botanic Gardens Riverwalk and River Hub projects

 - associated landscaping works.

-In February 2018, Council consulted the community on the preliminary design of the Botanic Gardens Riverwalk project.
-A letter was sent to the local area, and information sessions and an online survey gave the community the opportunity to provide feedback on the project to ensure the new Riverwalk meets the needs of the community.
+In February 2018, Council undertook community consultation on the preliminary design of the Botanic Gardens Riverwalk project.
+A letter was sent to the local area, and onsite information sessions and an online survey gave the community the opportunity to engage with the project team and provide feedback on the project to ensure the new Riverwalk meets the needs of the community.

 Upgrades and additions to the surrounding shared pathway network, including the Bunya Walk, will be considered as part of Council’s planning for future funding allocations.